tyrcho/serenity-carpaccio/Readme.md

-## Sample project with cucumber
+## Sample project with cucumber + serenity

-Run the tests with
+Run the tests with:

-    mvn test
+    mvn verify

+It generates the report in:

+    target/site/serenity